Aaron8222/data-science-S2023/challenges/c04-gapminder-assignment.md

 gapminder %>%
   filter(year == year_min) %>%
   ggplot(aes(continent, gdpPercap)) +
-  geom_boxplot()
+  geom_boxplot() +
+  scale_y_log10()
 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q2-task-2.png)<!-- -->

 **Observations**:

-- Write your observations here Asia and Europe has the highest GDP per
+- Write your observations here Oceania has the highest median GDP per
-  cap out of all the continents followed by America, Africa, and
+  cap, followed by Europe, Americas, Asia, and Africa.
+However, there
-  Oceania.
-There are a few outliers in the Americas, Asia, and Europe.
+  are individual countries in Europe, Asia, and the Americas who have
-  There is one significant outlier in Asia that is greatly larger than
+  higher GDP per cap.
+Specifically, there is one country in Asia whose
-  any other country.
+  GDP per cap is significantly higher than any other country.

 **Difficulties & Approaches**: